odise/odise.github.io/_posts/2015-01-28-docker-host-deployment-pattern.md

 **THIS IS WORK IN PROGRESS**

-The deployment pattern for setting up services in a cloud like environment I'm going to follow has somewhat changed over the past weeks.
+The deployment pattern for setting up services in a cloud environment I'm going to follow has somewhat changed over the past weeks.
 The reason is mainly container based application deployments.
-This happened for AWS as well as for (more or less static) data centers that provides you with bare VM resources which can be created and destroyed up on demand.
-A few month ago deployments have done with tools like Chef, Ansible and friends to provision a whole machine with everything thats needed for a specific application.
+This appears for AWS as well as for (more or less static) data centers that provides you with bare VM resources which can be created and destroyed up on demand.
+A few month ago software deployments have done entirely with tools like Chef or Ansible to provision a whole machine with everything thats needed to run a specific application.
 Software containers (and namely Docker) has changed that quite a bit.

 Setting up Docker host machines as easy and flexible as possible is the name of the game.
 The easiest approach for that is: _running one container per node_.
 Of cause this is not the most efficient way to use VM resources but the best in terms of simplicity.
 Surely a lot of container orchestration solutions appeared in 2014 but they all bring more complexity to your data-center.
 In short I did't fall in love so far.

-Let us have a look on some basic concepts how to run container based deployments on virtual machines inside cooperate data-center and on an AWS EC2 instance.
+Let us have a look on some basic concepts how to run container based deployments on virtual machines inside cooperate data-center and on AWS EC2 instances.

 # Basic tasks